Puppy Bowl: Production

 According to the show's producers, the inspiration for Puppy Bowl as Super Bowl counterprogramming came from the popular Yule Log Christmas program.

 Several months of planning occur before each show, which is usually shot in October.
 A veterinarian is on site during the production of Puppy Bowl to ensure animal safety and well-being, and to administer any veterinary medical care which might be needed.
-Representatives from the American Society for the Prevention of Cruelty to Animals, as well as the shelters which lend their animals to the production, are also on-site as observers to ensure animal welfare standards are maintained.
+Representatives from humane organizations, as well as the shelters which lend their animals to the production, are also on-site as observers to ensure animal welfare standards are maintained.
 In 2012, an American Humane Association representative was always on-site to ensure that puppies did not become too aggressive and injure one another.